MultiCraft/repixture/mods/rp_mobs/API.md

 * `on_finished`: Return true if the microtask is complete, false otherwise
 * `on_end`: Called when the task has ended.
 Useful for cleaning up state
 * `singlestep`: If true, this microtask will run for only 1 step and automatically succeeds (default: false)
+* `statedata`: Table containing data that can be modified and read at runtime

 Every microtask needs to have `on_step` and either `on_finished` or `singlestep = true`.
 The `on_*` functions have parameters `self, mob` with self being a reference to the microtask table itself and `mob` being the mob object that is affected.

+The `statedata` field can be used to associate arbitrary data with the microtask in order to preserve some state.
+You may read and write to it in functions like `on_step`.

+Microtasks can be created with `rp_mobs.create_microtask`.

 ## Function reference